mwvgroup/Pitt-Google-Broker/docs/source/access-data/tutorials/initial-setup.rst

     Go to Google's "Getting started with authentication" page and complete the section `Creating a service
     account <https://cloud.google.com/docs/authentication/getting-started#creating_a_service_account>`__
-    where you will create a service account with the owner role in your project and download a JSON key file for authentication.
+    where you will create a service account with the "owner" role in your project and download a JSON key file for authentication.

 **Complete the following locally:**